MarconLP/tab-sync/README.md

 1. Download the zip file ([latest release desirable](https://github.com/MarconLP/tab-sync/releases)).
 2. Open the manage extensions page on your browser and turn on "Developer Mode".
 3. Drag and drop `tab-sync.zip` into the manage extensions page.

+# Contributing

+1. Clone this repository.
+2. Open the manage extensions page on your browser and turn on "Developer Mode".
+2. Drag and drop the repo folder into the manage extensions page.
+3. Execute `npm i` & `npm --prefix popup i`.
+4. Build the popup with `npm run watch`.